Ángel Zubieta

-Ángel Zubieta Redondo (17 July 1918, died 28 October 1985) was a Spanish football player and manager.
+Ángel Zubieta Redondo (17 July 1918 – 28 October 1985) was a Spanish football player and manager.

 Playing career

 Zubieta was born in Galdakao, Biscay, Basque Country.
 He started his playing career in the 1935–36 season for Athletic Bilbao at the age of 17.
-His impressive performances earned him a call-up to the Spain national team in 1936, making him the youngest player ever to play for Spain at the age of only 17 years and 9 months.
+His impressive performances earned him a call-up to the Spain national team in 1936, making him the youngest player ever to play for Spain at the time, with an age of only 17 years and 9 months.